Kuborros/FurBotNeo/README.md

 If this code helps you learn something that's great :3 And if you think its really bad.. well we all have to start somewhere, and skilled advice will be appreciated!

+If using code from this repository, please mention me in the comments.

 By default operates in SFW mode restricting access to more risky commands.
 To change it use command ``!guildcfg nsfw true`` (replace "!" with used prefix).